FIELD TRIPS 2018

 Dorian Anderson holds an extraordinary record – 617 species seen in the U.S. in one year (2014) and all strictly under his own steam!
 During the year he biked 17,830 miles, walked 493 miles, and canoed 8 miles – and raised some $50,000 for conservation!
 Read all about Dorian’s adventures on bikingforbirds.blogspot.com.

-On these trips, which will all be limited to eight participants, we’ll have the pleasure of biking for birds with Dorian, but we’ll be travelling to and from the parks sites in a van so we will be cheating a little!
-Bikes will be available for all participants on site.
+On these trips, which will each be limited to eight participants, we’ll have the pleasure of biking and birding with Dorian, but we’ll be travelling to and from the parks sites in a van, so we will be cheating a little!
+Bikes will be furnished to all participants on site.
 These trips continue to be popular and refreshing.

-Friday – Bentsen-Rio Grande State Park (4 miles of trails)
+Thursday – Bentsen-Rio Grande State Park (4 miles of paved trails)

-Sunday –Resaca de la Palma State Park (8 miles of trails)
+Friday –Resaca de la Palma State Park (8 miles of paved and dirt trails)

-Goals: Encouraging green birding, enjoying a morning’s ride in some of the Valley’s most productive birding areas.
+Goals: Enjoying a morning’s ride in some of the Valley’s most productive birding areas.

 with Mark Conway

 Have you ever had the thrill of releasing a banded bird?
-Join biologist and educator Mark Conway for some close encounters with Valley specialties in the picturesque grounds of Quinta Mazatlan.
-Mark will be demonstrating the skills of bird banding in the context of the key role it plays in his long-term studies of bird populations in the Valley.
+Join biologist and educator Mark Conway for some close encounters with Valley specialties in the picturesque, birdy grounds of historic Quinta Mazatlán.
+Mark will be demonstrating the skills of bird banding and explaining the key role it plays in his long-term studies of bird populations in the Valley.
 Seeing birds “in the hand” will give you a totally different perspective in your pursuit of becoming a better birder.
 Between captures, enjoy the many birds of the property flying around you.